 Many of the restaurants although called “Indian” restaurants are in fact owned by Bangladeshi and Pakistani entrepreneurs.
 They use the highly established brand of “Indian” food as the obvious way to do trade, although their cooking and recipes may differ from those cooked the Indian way.

 Healthier eating is on the agenda for many people and many curry houses have not kept up with this change, still cooking food in unhealthy fats.
-Market data firm Horizons spokesperson Peter There are some exceptions and limits on Essential Benefits, they are: Insurance good health insurance companies can still online casino put a yearly dollar limit and a lifetime dollar limit on spending for health care services that are not considered essential health benefits.
-Backman, said: “The traditional Indian restaurant can be seen as old hat, not really somewhere that”s kept up with healthy eating.”
+Market data firm Horizons spokesperson Peter Backman, said: “The traditional Indian restaurant can be seen as old hat, not really somewhere that”s kept up with healthy eating.”

-It”s estimated that the Asian restaurant food market is worth more than £770 million and this figure has been hit by a 20 per cent fall to about £596 million.
+It’s estimated that the Asian restaurant food market is worth more than £770 million and this figure has been hit by a 20 percent fall to about £596 million.
 Talking about the fall in numbers, Peter Backman, said: “People have less money and slightly fewer go out to eat.
-Customers are becoming far more selective and are choosing places that do heavy marketing and discounting, which tends to be the better-funded chains not independents.”
+Customers are becoming far more selective and are choosing places that do heavy marketing and discounting, which tends to be the better-funded chains and not independents.”

 Sukhy Mal from Wolverhampton says: